willmitchell/secret_runner_aws/README.md

 - prefix: your company name.
 Example: com-example
 - module: name of your module.
 Example: appserver
 - stage: name of your runtime environment or stage.
 Example: prod
 - param_name: name of a specific parameter.
 Example: db_pass

 secret_runner_aws will pull all secrets matching the path defined by /prefix/module/stage/* and then decrypt as required.
 All resulting params will be transformed into environment variables that are then passed to your program.
 This way, your program can have access to secrets without resorting to insecure hacks!

+secret_runner_aws also includes support for creating, updating, and reading the secrets that you want SSM to manage on your behalf.

 # Dependencies